Andy Yosinoff's Cheer & Dance Camps

 • no unbraced single leg skills at extended level

-• no inversions in stunts (inverted dismounts from horizontal positions with hands going directly to the performing surface are allowed)
+• no inversions in stunts (inverted dismounts from horizontal positions with hands going directly to the performing surface are allowed as are entrances to below prep level stunts)

 • straight ride baskets only